mircea-mihail/bike-system/README.md

 what would i add, would i like to continue developing the projcet? numerotare slideuri last slide -> a short summary, something to stick to the viewer

+### Plans for near future

+* design PCB
+* order from jlcpcb
+* order ESP32-cam and lead free solder
+* put together a pcb and working calculator
+* put together sign detection module
+* link them up using battery
+* establish comms using serial or esp-now for less battery